-Additionally, research has found a lack of sleep at night or disturbances in sleep are strongly linked to acute and chronic inflammation.
+Additionally, research has found a lack of sleep at night, or disturbances in sleep, are strongly linked to increased levels of inflammation.

-Numerous studies with healthy participants subjected to sleep restriction or sleep deprivation demonstrated changes in cytokines.
+Numerous studies with healthy participants subjected to sleep restrictions demonstrated changes in cytokines.

-When we have more inflammation in the body, our immune system can be impacted in a negative way (1).
+When we have more inflammation in the body (from lack of sleep), our immune system can be impacted in a negative way (1).

 Lastly, a small study found looking at the impact of a lack of sleep, found that disturbances in sleep causes the same reaction in the body as shown when exposed to stress.

 Ultimately, numerous studies have found an association between sleep and the immune system.